frigi83/sweeping-training/README.md

 This situation gave me the idea to generate a web application to help me (and maybe some others) to do something related to curling at home.
 This website helps you practice sweeping at home.
 You can choose different parameters to personalize your experience.

-I am not a software engineer but if you have some ideas or you can write some code, please feel free to do some pull requests.
+I am not a software engineer but if you have some ideas or you can write some code, please feel free to submit some pull requests.

 ## Features